 One of the best things about The Walking Dead: All Out War is the AI system built into the game.
 The Walkers are a threat to both players, and they will attack the nearest character to them depending on your actions.
 This is a fantastic mechanic, and it also allows you to play this game solo, letting you learn the ins and outs of the game before you even try to compete against another player.

-I recommend picking up The Walking Dead: All Out Wars Miniatures Game Core Set; it contains everything you need to play for under $50.
+I recommend picking up The Walking Dead: All Out War Core Set; it contains everything you need to play for under $50.
 Plus, numerous expansions let you expand your playstyles later.

 1. Gaslands: Refuelled